UN Mark IIP Certificate for Class 7 Radioactive Materials – Process, Fees, & Documents

 Validity of UN Mark IIP Certification for Class 7 Radioactive Materials

 The UN Mark IIP Certificate for Class 7 Radioactive Materials ensures compliance with global safety standards for the transport of dangerous goods, including nuclear fuel and medical isotopes.
 Some of the necessary documents include GST registration, IEC code number, packaging description, and other credentials of the business involved.
 The cost of certification varies depending on the packaging type, and its validity depends on ISO certification.
-For an easy registration process, consult Professional Utilities.
+For an easy and hassle-free UN Mark IIP certificate in Maharashtra and other states across the nation registration process, consult Professional Utilities.
 Our team of experts will guide you through every step, from filling out the application form and submitting the required documents to coordinating sample testing and obtaining the UN Mark IIP Certification.

 Is this certificate required for international transport?